 Method, Accuracy, and Description (MAD) codes are standardized codes that describe how a set of lat/longs were generated, what quality assurance checks were performed on it, and how accurate it is considered to be.
 The codes allow for comparison of different sets of coordinates that were generated at different times and by different processes.
-These codes are used by EPA offices, contractors, and by EPA's centralized Locational Reference Table (LRT).
+These codes are used by EPA offices, contractors, and by EPA's centralized Locational Reference Tables (LRT).

 The 'Facility' table in the RSEI database contains some information on MAD codes.
-In some cases, for instance when the coordinates from EPA's 1998 QA process were adopted, the MAD codes already assigned were simply carried over and adopted.
+In some cases, for instance when the coordinates from EPA's 1996 QA process were adopted, the MAD codes already assigned were simply translated and carried over (the format of the codes was different in 1996).
+The MAD codes for facilities with LRT coordinates were carried without translation.
 In other cases, where coordinates were adopted as a result of the comparisons described above, new MAD codes were assigned and added to the table.
 However, due to resource and time constraints, in some cases not all of the codes could be filled in.
 Table D-6 describes each of the MAD codes included in the 'Facility' table.
-This information is taken from a table provided by Loren Hall of U.S. EPA.
+This information is taken from the documentation for the LRT.
+Detailed information on the codes is available on the Internet.
+Table D-7 describes how these codes were assigned to the TRI facilities in the model.
+In addition to the values noted in the table, all geocoded facilities were assigned the following values: